#TaxTheChurches: How much do U.S. religious organizations not pay in taxes?

 Additionally, unlike charities, churches and other places of worship are not required to report any financial information to the IRS.
 The IRS encourages churches to do so, but they are not required to.
 And it can be an onerous process for the IRS to gain approval to audit places of worship, requiring prior evidence of abuse of tax exemptions reported by a high-level Treasury employee.

-In many places in the U.S., income is taxed at the local, state and federal levels.
+In many places in the U.S., income is taxed at the local, state, and federal levels.
 Religious institutions do not pay any income tax at any level of government.
 Additionally, individuals and corporations that donate to religions can deduct those expenses—once they are above a specific amount—from their taxable income.

 Heavenly bank accounts

 Religious organizations also pay no taxes on their investments, whether it be interest they earn on their investments or in capital gains—the increased value of stock from when the stock was purchased.
 As such, they are able to invest excess revenue in the stock market or other investment instruments but pay no taxes on the corresponding earnings.
 One Fortune 500 company, Thrivent, originated as a financial services organizations for Missouri Synod Lutherans in 1902, and then for all Lutherans in the 1960s.
-It was called Thrivent Financial for Lutherans up to 2014, but it now manages the investments of members of many religious congregations as well.
+Up to 2014, it was called Thrivent Financial for Lutherans, but it now manages the investments of members of many religious congregations as well.

 Religious endowments and investment accounts total in the hundreds of billions of dollars in the U.S..
 Just how much money religious organizations have is hard to tell, as churches are not required to report such information.
 However, the net worth of some well-known pastors, like Kenneth Copeland and Pat Robertson, are estimated to run into the hundreds of millions of dollars.

 Religious organizations pay no sales tax.
-This means that, when representatives of a religious entity make a purchase—office supplies, cars or travel, for example—they are exempted from whatever the local sales tax is in that area.
+This means that, when representatives of a religious entity make a purchase—office supplies, cars, or travel, for example—they are exempted from whatever the local sales tax is in that area.
 They also pay no income taxes for businesses they own, if they can show that the business furthers the objectives of the religion.
 For example, a bookstore that sells religious books would be exempt.

 Religious organizations may pay employment taxes for their employees.
 However, there are exceptions built into the tax code here as well.
-Clergy and members of religious orders are the only citizens who can opt out of paying Self-Employed Contributions Act taxes, which are 15.3% taxes on income for self-employed individuals that pay for Social Security and other federal benefits.
+Clergy and members of religious orders are the only citizens who can opt out of paying Self-Employed Contributions Act (SECA) taxes, which are 15.3% taxes on income for self-employed individuals that pay for Social Security and other federal benefits.

 If religious clergy opt out of the SECA tax, they cannot receive Social Security benefits.
 Clergy can also deduct the upkeep costs of their “parsonage“—their home or apartment—from their taxable income.

 Finally, religious organizations pay no property taxes.
-Property taxes are primarily used in the U.S. to fund local services like firefighting, emergency medical services and police departments, as well as schools and other infrastructure, all of which religious organizations use.
+Property taxes are primarily used in the U.S. to fund local services like firefighting, emergency medical services, and police departments, as well as schools and other infrastructure, all of which religious organizations use.

 Some municipalities make information on property taxes publicly available, so it is relatively easy to work out the cost of this tax exemption to local communities.